-The Theme Partnership Program provides support to active partnerships between climate solution seekers and academic researchers to mobilize mutual learning for solution co-development.
-Teams comprising two or more researchers from diverse disciplines and solution seekers with complementary research and implementation skills are strongly encouraged.
+The Theme Partnership Program provides support to active partnerships between academic researchers and Solution Seekers to mobilize mutual learning for solution co-development.
+Teams comprising two or more researchers from diverse disciplines alongside Solution Seekers with complementary research and implementation skills are strongly encouraged.
 The PICS collaborative model relies on three kinds of contributing partners to co-design, co-develop and co-deliver the project: